 What is very interesting about it is that it provides some insight into the assumptions behind those ranking factors.
-I suspect that Google may have changed their stance on some of the assumptions behind those factors since then.
+I suspect that Google may have changed its stance on some of the assumptions behind those factors since then.

 The patent doesn’t include a full range of signals that Google probably considers in ranking news stories, such as the freshness of the news (as noted in Google’s patent filing on Universal Search), or whether or not a certain source is the original.